evoredy/Flag_Points/README.md

 git config --global user.email "YOUR EMAIL ADDRESS"
 //required to be set as a contributor's e-mail or else contirbutions will not increment

+Make a "repository" like "Flag_Points," clone it, place the flagger.sh in the root of the clone directory and run it.
+It will spit out errors if your git is not configured correctly.
+If successful, it will iterate 100 times and succeed.

 Enjoy the extra points!